SketchingDev/sketchingdev.github.io/blog/_posts/2022-03-04-genesys-troubleshooting-data-actions.md

 1. Follow the [official instructions to install ngrok](https://ngrok.com/download)
 2. [Sign up for a free account](https://dashboard.ngrok.com/signup).
 You'll need this to be able to configure the proxy
-3. [Configure ngrok with an auth token](https://ngrok.com/docs#getting-started-authtoken) from the account you setup above
+3. [Configure ngrok with an auth token](https://ngrok.com/docs#getting-started-authtoken) from the account you set up above

 ## Creating a tunnel